Curious-Utkarsh/docking_ws/README.md

 Run the Navigation Node: This node performs the navigation and docking logic, using ArUco markers for precise docking.

     ros2 run bot_script navigation

+Simulate Low Battery to Trigger Docking: Publish a low battery status to initiate the autonomous docking process:

+    ros2 topic pub /battery std_msgs/msg/Int64 "data: 10"

+    This command sends a battery percentage of 10, which is below the threshold (20%) and triggers the docking sequence.

+Docking Logic

+    The docking logic monitors battery status and initiates docking if the battery percentage falls below 20%.

+    Battery Callback Logic:

+    def batteryCallback(self, status):
+        if status.data <= 20 and self.is_docking == False:
+            self.is_docking = True
+            self.set_and_follow_goal(-0.6, 5.2, -0.1)  # Main docking position
+        if status.data > 20:
+            self.is_docking = False

+Alternative Docking: If the robot encounters an unavailable or obstructed docking station, it dynamically searches for an alternative dock and repositions to reach the new docking location.

+Dynamic Obstacle Avoidance: The robot actively avoids obstacles in its path during docking, rerouting as needed to ensure a safe approach.

 File Structure